vjau/meteor-mongo-extend/README.md

 This package solves this problem by adding an extend method to collections on the client, allowing to pass directly the updated object as a parameter.

-Under the hood, it use the browser package vjau:jsdiff2mongo that builds the update query.
+Under the hood, it use the brother package vjau:jsdiff2mongo that builds the update query.

 ## Installation